eukaprotech/networking/com/eukaprotech/networking/networking/1.0.5/README.md

 # Updates

-* Thread pool for improved memory management.
+* Use of Thread pool for improved memory management.

 # Getting Started
 Add the dependency in build.gradle (App module)